Sport in the United Kingdom: Basketball

-Basketball, a sport that originated in the United States of America, has been rising in popularity in the United Kingdom.
+Basketball, a sport that originated in the United States, has been rising in popularity in the United Kingdom.
 The top-level league is the British Basketball League (BBL) which follows an American franchise format rather than using promotion and relegation.
+Basketball receives little national press coverage in the UK, although coverage is more extensive from the local newspapers in cities where BBL clubs are based, with publications such as The Plymouth Herald, Manchester Evening News, Leicester Mercury and the Newcastle Chronicle all having dedicated basketball reporters who cover the respective local team.
+Some national newspapers list results and occasionally provide short summaries of the League's news, but more extensive coverage remains minimal.
 Below the BBL is the English National Basketball League (NBL) operated by Basketball England and the Scottish Basketball Championships (SBC) operated by Basketball Scotland.

 The Great Britain Men's National Team (GBMNT) and the Great Britain Women's National Team (GBWNT) are governed by the British Basketball Federation and represent Great Britain in international basketball competitions.
 The teams compete in three major tournaments; FIBA EuroBasket, the FIBA Basketball World Cup, and the Olympic Games.
 Prior to 2006, England, Scotland, and Wales competed independently in international competition except for the Olympic Games and Olympic Qualifying Tournaments.

 The Great Britain Men's National Team have qualified for five of the last six FIBA EuroBaskets (2009, 2011, 2013, 2017, 2022).
 An impressive achievement for a nation that had only qualified for six FIBA EuroBaskets in the 60 years prior to 2006 when England, Scotland, and Wales competed independently.
 England had made four appearances (1946, 1955, 1961, 1981) and Scotland two (1951, 1957).
-The Great Britain Women's National team qualified for four of five FIBA EuroBaskets in the 2010s (2011, 2013, 2015, 2019).
+The Great Britain Women's National team have qualified for five of the last seven FIBA EuroBaskets (2011, 2013, 2015, 2019, 2023) missing out in 2017 and 2021.
 In 2019, the GBWNT advanced to the semi-final stage of FIBA EuroBasket Women, the best ever finish for a British national team in a major basketball tournament.
 Whether competing as Great Britain or as one of the home nations, no British team has ever qualified for the FIBA World Cup during the 70-year history of the competition.
-The Great Britain Men's National Team has played in two Olympic Games (1948, 2012), while the Women made their first appearance in 2012.
+The Great Britain Men's National Team has played in two Olympic Games, both times as hosts when qualifying was not required (1948, 2012), while the Women made their first appearance in 2012.